CARES provides the opportunity to make a positive change in your life.

 - help finding a job

 - counseling and referrals

-CARES provides vital non-shelter services including food, clothing, and household items to more than 800 low-income community members who are at risk of homelessness, and most often have nowhere else to turn for such support.
-This includes senior citizens, the disabled, veterans, single men and intact families.
-The Food Pantry is open on Mondays and Wednesdays from 10 am to 2pm.
-The Clothes Closet is open on Tuesdays and Thursdays from 10 am to 2 pm.
+CARES provides vital non-shelter services including food, clothing, hygiene, household items, school supplies and referral services to more than 800 low-income community members who are at risk of homelessness, and most often have nowhere else to turn for such support.
+This includes senior citizens, the disabled, veterans, single men/women and intact families.
+The Service Center includes a Food Pantry and Clothes Closet open to the Community in need.